emmy-codes/Star-Trek-Museum/README.md

 #### Page: Star Trek Crews

-This page will have 3 of the many different Trek crews due to time constraints, so I went researching to find 3 images as similar to oneanother as possible.
+This page will have 3 of the many different Trek crews due to time constraints, so I went researching to find 3 images as similar to one another as possible.
 Luckily through [IMDB](https://www.imdb.com/) each of the 3 Trek pages have identical crew artwork which will help improve the UX/UI of the page.
-On this page, there is the possibility to link the other pages onto here. (in the blurb for one crew there could be links to the starship exhibition)
+On this page, there is the possibility to link the other pages. (in the blurb for one crew there could be links to the starship exhibition)

 ![Crew of Star Trek: Voyager](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/409700fe-f0f5-4b30-b586-c03bed0e67cf)
 ![Crew of Star Trek: Deep Space Nine](https://github.com/emmy-codes/Star-Trek-Museum/assets/70635859/5ca328ed-7bd0-4127-8187-b7fdd2f44571)